MileHacker Logo

 Avoiding Common Pitfalls

-• Always obtain your FMM card when crossing the land border.
+• Always obtain your FMM card when getting over the land border.

 • Mexican auto insurance is legally binding; US or Canadian policies are not valid for liability.